dermotte/itec-webpage-mlux/courses/games-ss20.md

 You are strongly encouraged to take part in the game jam, from Apr 24-26, 2020.
 You can join any group there and the game developed at the game jam can be presented as final project.

 ## Mandatory Exercise 01 - Pong with Löve
-For the mandatory exercise you are to create a Pong clone with [Löve2D](https://love2d.org/).
+For the first mandatory exercise you are to create a Pong clone with [Löve2D](https://love2d.org/).
 It does not need to be an accurate copy (graphically or otherwise), but just let two people play a game of pong and count the points.
 Your Pong clone should fulfil the following requirements:

 1. Submit as runnable .love file
 1. Use `love.graphics.rectangle(...)` to paint the bars and the ball